 This calculator uses double-precision floating-point arithmetic for calculations.
 Results are typically displayed rounded to four decimal places for greater accuracy.
 When using mathematical constants like , the calculator utilizes the full precision available in the programming language or environment.
 Be aware that floating-point arithmetic can introduce small rounding errors in some cases.

-Calculating the radius of a circle is essential in various fields:
+Knowing how to calculate the radius of a circle is essential across numerous professional and personal applications:

 Designing Circular Components: Engineers often need to determine the radius when designing wheels, gears, pipes, or domes.